-The American Urological Association (AUA) recommends talking with your health care provider about if you should be screened and when.
-To find out if prostate cancer screening is right for you, take our Risk Assessment Test.
+The American Urological Association (AUA) recommends talking with your healthcare provider about whether or not you should be screened.
+To find out if prostate cancer screening is a good idea, take our Know Your Stats Risk Assessment Test.
 Tell your results to your healthcare provider when you talk about the benefits and risks of screening.

-The prostate-specific antigen (PSA) blood test is the main method for screening for prostate cancer.
-This blood test measures the level of prostate-specific antigen (PSA) in the blood.
-PSA is a protein made only by the prostate gland.
-The PSA test can be done in a lab, hospital or health care provider's office.
-There is no special preparation.
-The PSA test should come before the health care provider does a DRE.
-Ejaculation can raise the PSA level for 24 to 48 hours.
-So the patient should not ejaculate for two days before a PSA test.
+The prostate-specific antigen (PSA) blood test is one way to screen for prostate cancer.
+This blood test measures the level of PSA in the blood.
+PSA is a protein made only by the prostate and a prostate cancer.
+The test can be done in a lab, hospital or healthcare provider's office.

 Very little PSA is found in the blood of a man with a healthy prostate.
 A low PSA is a sign of prostate health.
 A rapid rise in PSA may be a sign that something is wrong.
 Prostate cancer is the most serious cause of a high PSA result.
 Another reason for a high PSA can be benign (non-cancer) enlargement of the prostate.
 Prostatitis, inflammation of the prostate, can also cause high PSA results.